 I would definitely recommend making a reservation at any of these places.
 Ask your hotel concierge to call for you, send an email, check with your phone company from your home country and make sure you’ve got an international plan, or just stop in!

-You really want to look like a local?
+Do you really want to look like a local?
 Say “let’s botellón” and Spaniards will give you a standing ovation.
-An outside pre-drink is both a common and necessary step in going out in Barcelona.
+An outside pre-drink is both a common and necessary step for properly enjoying Barcelona clubs.
 Plus, your neighbors won’t call the cops on you.

-Grab a coat (if you need it), your booze, and everything you need for the night and head to the beach.
+Grab a coat (if you need it), your booze, and everything you need for the night, and head to the beach (Barceloneta beach is a good option).
 This is the best part… no costs!!

 And don’t worry, you won’t get in trouble.
 The only time the police would say something to you is if you are causing a scene, so try not to get too rowdy.

-No organization required, friends and booze are the only necessity!
+No organization is required, friends and booze are the only necessity!

-Additional option: Sign up for a bar crawl.
+Additional option: Sign up for a Barcelona pub crawl.
 If you’re feeling hipster, check out this Hipster Bar Crawl from Tapas and Beers Barcelona.

 4. Get yourself out of the bathroom and onto the dancefloor by picking the right drink